Singham: Production

 After the success of the Tamil film Singam, directed by Hari in 2010, the film's remake rights were sold by the producers for Hindi and Kannada versions.
 The co-producers of the Tamil version, Reliance Big Pictures purchased the Hindi remake rights and announced in November 2010 that the version would feature Rohit Shetty as director and Ajay Devgn in the lead role.

+Casting

 Prakash Raj was signed on to reprise his role as the antagonist from the original, whilst reports emerged that Asin and Anushka Shetty were being considered for the female lead role.

 In mid-February 2011, Kajal Aggarwal, an actress who predominantly features in South Indian films was signed in as the female lead.

 Singham went on floors in November 2010, with its scheduled cast.
 The first schedule began in early March 2011 with action sequences shot in Goa featuring technicians from South India.

 A scene with Prakash Raj and Ajay Devgn was shot in Goregaon in Mumbai with around 500 junior artists as villagers.
 Another scene was shot at Vagator in Goa for which 100 police jeeps were called.
 The shooting was stalled by the Federation of Western India Cine Employees (FWICE) members who demanded ₹45 lakh to be paid to the workers when it was being shot in Film City in Mumbai.

 Release

 Reliance Entertainment released Singham on 22 July 2011 in 2000 screens worldwide with 1500 prints excluding overseas.

 The film's DVD was released on 23 August 2011.
 The Delhi High Court, upon Reliance Entertainment's request, issued an order to all Indian ISPs to block file sharing sites to prevent unauthorized sharing of Singham.

+A promotional mobile video game was released the same year as a tie-in product for the film.

+Ahead of the Singham Again release, Singham was re-released theatrically on 18 October 2024.